Memorial Health delivers quadruplets for first time since 2014 - NewsBreak

 “Our first was basically, we were told she was a miracle,” said Mariah.

-Against all odds, Mariah and Jose knew they wanted their family to grow.PA mother gives birth to twins after battle with stage 3 breast cancer
+Against all odds, Mariah and Jose knew they wanted their family to grow.WATCH: Firefighter rescues woman from Truman Parkway car fire

 “We tried for about four years and just nothing really worked,” Mariah explained.